 Seeing Support Staff

 These solutions have given me peace of mind and provided a smoothly run classroom for years.
 Take these ideas and run with them, tweak them to fit your circumstances, or toss them entirely.
-Then, hop on over to Language Arts Classroom to read about a different intentional approach for each of these five common secondary classroom management issues.
-I do this, and she does that.
+I often find that my classroom management issues reduce significantly when I’ve spent time building relationships with students.